 DMCA Takedown Notice might be a term that young people associate with TikTok sounds getting wiped by Universal Music Group in early 2024.
 Your favorite viral video might get taken down for using a few seconds of an unlicensed song or a few frames from a blockbuster movie.
+While these notices are mainly used in cases of copyright infringement, they are often the only choice of legal action for victims of online extortion.
+So, what exactly does this legislature cover?
+Keep reading to learn more about DMCA Takedowns.

 What is a DMCA Takedown Notice and How Does It Work?

-The Digital Millennium Copyright Act is a 1998 amendment to US federal copyright laws addressing copyright issues created by technologies such as the internet.
+The Digital Millennium Copyright Act is a 1998 amendment to U.S. federal copyright laws addressing copyright issues created by technologies such as the internet.
 It provides heightened measures for stopping infringement and protections for online service providers.

 The statute introduced two treaties from the World Intellectual Property Organization.
 It prohibits the circumvention of technological security measures to access and use copyrighted material and addresses the liability of OSPs for monetary damages of copyright infringement.

 There are other provisions in the statute with varying relation to digital copyright issues, but these two are the most commonly referred to.
-Others include exemptions, protection of original designs, and other miscellaneous provisions(1).
+Others include exemptions, protection of original designs, and other miscellaneous provisions.

 Understanding the DMCA and Its Purpose